ontola/ontologies/README.md

 # Ontologies
+Never manage a namespace object map again, scrap typo's for well-known ontologies.
 Like DefinitelyTyped, but for ontologies.

 ## Usage